adamsilver/fdpb/03-Book-A-Flight.md

 It all seems a bit messy doesn't it?
 But with all of these things we need to step through this information slowly.

-GDS have done a lot of research with regard to asking for date&mdash;in particular people's birth date.
-Most users know this information&mdash;therefore a date picker is often slower and more problematic than typing numbers into a text box.
+GDS have done a lot of research with regard to asking for dates&mdash;in particular people's birth date.
+Most users intuively know this information&mdash;picking a date picker is often slower and more problematic than typing numbers into a text box without any further assistance.

 GDS advise three *separate* boxes for day, month and year, to avert the delimitter and internationalisation problems we discussed earlier.
 Here's what it looks like: